feluxe/sty/README.md

 a = fg.special_teal + 'This is teal text.' + fg.rs
 ```

-If you want to apply a larger register of custom attributes, applying them like this might be more convenient:
+If you want to apply a larger register of custom attributes, inheriting from the default register might be more convenient:

 ```python
 from sty.register import DefaultFg